cornerstonejs/dicomParser/README.md

 In my experience, writing code that is easy to understand is *far more important* than writing documentation or unit tests for that code.
 The reason is that when a developer needs to fix or enhance a piece of code, they _almost never_ start with the unit tests or documentation - they jump straight into the code and start thrashing about in the debugger.
-If the developer is looking at your code, you probably made a mistake - either a simple typo or a design issue if you really blew it.
+If some other developer is looking at your code, you probably made a mistake - either a simple typo or a design issue if you really blew it.
 In either case, you should have mercy on them in advance and make their unenviable task of fixing or extending your code the best it can be.
 You can find out more about this by googling for "self documenting code"